wojkam23/Password-Generator-python-/README.md

 3. The program will display the generated password on the screen.

-Please make sure to enter a password length greater than zero.
-If the entered length is not a positive integer, the program will display an error message.

 Here's an example of how to generate a password using the Python code:
 ```
 Enter the password length: 12